dmanning23/StateMachine/README.md

 StateMachine
 ============

-a finite state machine for XNA/Monogame

-yo this is still a WIP, not ready for prime time yet :P
+a finite state machine for .Net projects.
+This is a pretty simple library: set up a state table manually or read in from file, attach to state change events, send state change messages.